shreyar007/INF502/Assignment1.md

 Date:   Wed Aug 14 23:08:47 2019 -0700

      Creating all files (all empty)

+=>  "creating all files" - "Added a draft of A.py"
+         - "Making a small change here" (MASTER branch)
+         -  "Adding some more knowledge to the function" (Math branch)

 ```

 2. Try `git log --graph --all` to see the commit tree.
 Paste the result here and write a paragraph to provide an interpretation of what you found.
 ```
-Above is a tree structure.
+Below is a tree structure.
+It's basically a commit tree with a fork.
 We can see the adiition of a draft named A.py

 *   commit 967c07c791237687e0679681a74600b3b716ec9a (master)
 |\  Merge: 18931d1 e3c629d